What are Murphy Scholars? Murphy Scholars are Hendrix students in any major who want to deepen their knowledge

 - reading to or recording for the visually impaired

-I want to tutor in the Writing Center.
+I want to work as a Writing Associate in the Writing Center.
 Can I receive Murphy Scholar credit for

 to language and literature.
 To request Murphy Scholar Cocurricular credit for experiences

-not on the preapproved list, contact the Director.
-It may be that you'll need to submit a Murphy Scholar Cocurricular
+not on the preapproved list, you'll need to submit a Murphy Scholar Cocurricular